shawnweisfeld/dallasgivecamphandbook/docs/pm.md

 - T-3 weeks – Short, 30-minute call with your assigned charity to discuss what they want done at a high level, no technical discussions required - think business requirements.
 PM, BA, & charity are required.

 - T-2 weeks – 30-minute call to decide on technology and review scope of work.
 Get finalization on technology choice and agreement that the scope is attainable.
 Lead developer, UX, BA, and tech Jedi are required.
-NOW – If your charity needs hosting/database or other resources request it (instructions below)
+If your charity needs hosting/database or other resources request them (see instructions below)

 - T-1-week – 60-minute call to review scope, technology, and ask for individual ownership of tasks.
 PM should set up tracking & communication tools, if applicable.
-Lead Dev should set up environments and DBs, if applicable.
-Encourage them to brush up on any skills that they might need during the event weekend.
+Lead Dev should set up production environment and DBs, if applicable, or done by your Tech Jedi.
+Encourage the team to brush up on any skills that they might need during the event weekend.
 All team members required.

 - T-1 day – Touch base with the team and ensure everybody is ready for Friday night.
 Communicate any last-minute updates from the charity.